-Today, we dedicate the month of April to child abuse prevention to raise awareness, but also to encourage others to report abuse and neglect if they suspect or witness it.
-If you suspect a child is being abused, speak up.
-Information on how to report suspected abuse or neglect can be found on the DFPS website.
-A wealth of support and information is available to families and communities to help put a stop to the abuse.
+Today, we dedicate the month of April to not only raise awareness of child abuse prevention, but also to encourage others to report abuse and neglect if they suspect or witness it.
+If you suspect a child is being abused or neglected, speak up.
+Report it to the Texas Abuse Hotline or call toll-free 24/7 at 1-800-252-5400.
+The DFPS website also offers a wealth of support and information to families and communities to help put a stop to the abuse.